-- Numbers 1-2 indicate lowerdivision undergraduate courses - Numbers 3-4 indicate upperdivision undergraduate courses - Number 5 indicates upper-division undergraduate/graduate courses - Numbers 6-9 indicate graduatelevel courses
+- Numbers 1-2 indicate lowerdivision undergraduate courses - Numbers 3-4 indicate upperdivision undergraduate courses - Number 5 indicates upper-division undergraduate/graduate courses - Numbers 6-9 indicate graduatelevel courses is taught through our global network.

 The third number designates the sequence in which the courses are to be taken.
 The letter designations following the course number can be understood by the following: